Copilot

 Credits in capacity packs expire monthly.
 Annual P3 credits expire annually, which is better for planning but still use-it-or-lose-it.
 Neither rolls over.
 Unused credits are forfeit.

-Copilot Credit Pre-Purchase Plan tiers
+Copilot Credit Pre-Purchase Plan levels

 Source: TechCommunity.
 Pricing as of October 2025, subject to change.